Skip to main content

 Logging

-The default logger used by the SDK is logrus, but you have the option to override it with your logger via the Logger config option, it only has to satisfy the Logger interface:
+The default logger implementation used by the SDK is based on the log package, but you have the option to override it with your logger via the Logger config option.
+It only has to satisfy the Logger interface:

 Setting log levels